 Michael Sutton has over 40 years experience teaching the principles and mechanics of mind/body connection through martial arts, yoga, and meditation.
-He a yoga teacher, martial artist, and spiritual activist.
+He is a yoga teacher, martial artist, and spiritual activist.
 He is also the founder and director of Rising Sun Yoga.
 His passion is helping others to discover their inherent individual greatness.
 A certified and registered Hatha and Iyengar-based yoga teacher and a karate instructor, he lives as holistically as he can - contemplating, meditating, visualizing, feeling, eating smartly, staying fit, practicing yoga, and having a healthy outlook.
 Michael believes that thoughts and their attendant feelings are more powerful than anything you put into, or let come out of, your Self.
 Those same thoughts and feelings create your beliefs.

-He has had the opportunity to experience many injuries including torn ligaments and tendons, ripped muscles, broken bones, fractured ribs, sprains, strains, aches and pains, vertebral problems, and kidney opportunities as a result of engaging in team sports, as well as kidney challenges.
-He finds the only benefit to having experienced these injuries is that he understands what others have experienced, can teach people how to move properly, help re-align and balance them, and assist them in regaining a healthy lifestyle.
+He has had the opportunity to experience many injuries including torn ligaments and tendons, ripped muscles, broken bones, fractured ribs, sprains, strains, aches and pains, vertebral problems as a result of engaging in team sports, as well as kidney challenges.
+He finds the only benefit to having experienced these injuries is that he understands what others have experienced, can teach people how to move properly, help re-align and balance themselves, and assist them in regaining a healthy lifestyle.
 He is a proponent of functional movement and mobility and believes this can be achieved by minding the messages you receive.

 Formerly a practicing herbalist, Iridologist, and health consultant, he learned to address issues holistically and has continued his education in key health related areas, conducting research through topic-related books and as a result, has had the privilege of helping many people.
 He also presents health-related topics to organizations and various groups alone and with his sister, Mary Ann Amschler, former RN and now holistic counselor or Ruth Shewan, a put-into-practice-what-you-believe type of person.